 Ways of using the service

-- The manual minting interface provided via My DOIs can only mint a single DOI at a time.
+- Manual minting service can only mint a single DOI at a time.
 Bulk DOI minting is currently not supported by this manual minting service

 - My DOIs (DOI Query Tool): technical documentation and procedures on how to manually mint a DOI, update a DOI or view the organisation's activities or profile

 Machine to machine service

-- A machine-to-machine (m2m) service with a software interface is available for organisations for which their registered research software or data archive software systems can call as part of their automated data creation or data archiving workflows.
+- The machine-to-machine (m2m) service with a software interface is available for organisations for which their registered research software or data archive software systems can call as part of their automated data creation or data archiving workflows

-- The DOI Service (Cite My Data) Technical document explains in detail how this service is used.
+- DOI Service (Cite My Data) Technical document: explains in detail how this service is used